AB-xdev/blog-test/_posts/2024-07-29-tci-introduction.md

 #### 2.3.
 Container Leak detection
 This detects if container that have been started by a test are also terminated.
 Prevents the test machine from running out of resources.<br/>
 In the following example the Testcontainer is created, but never terminated.
-The Testcontainer is therefore still running.
   ```java
   @Test
   void test() {